polar-app/polar-app/_posts/2019-04-11-Polar-Mission-Statement.md

 ### Disk

-Provides a local-only storage for the desktop app and allows user to read and write data locally without any privacy major considerations.
+Provides a local storage for the desktop app and allows user to read and write data without any major privacy considerations inherent with cloud.

 ### Firebase